State over Tokens: Characterizing the Role of Reasoning Tokens

 Imagine being in a room with a whiteboard showing a problem—say, a complex math problem.
 You’re told upfront about a peculiar constraint: every 10 seconds, your memory will completely reset.
 Everything you figure out will vanish.
 You’ll forget you even looked at the problem.
 The only thing that will persist is what’s written on the whiteboard.
 In each 10-second cycle, you can add a single word to the board before your memory wipes.

-Knowing this, how would you solve the problem?
-The text on the whiteboard becomes your only lifeline.
+Given the constraint, the text on the whiteboard becomes your only lifeline.
 When you “wake up” each cycle, you read the board to understand where you left off.
 During those 10 seconds, you might do substantial mental work—exploring approaches, weighing options, running calculations.
 But you can leave behind only one word to help your future self continue the process.
 This constraint shapes what gets written.

 You might perform several mental calculations before writing down just the key result—so the whiteboard won’t capture every calculation you did.
 Maybe you write a crucial number, a pivotal insight, or a reminder.
 You might also use personal shorthand: abbreviations, symbols, or codes that mean something specific to you but look cryptic to outsiders.